Fishing Tips

 - Tide charts give a rough idea, but real-time GPS drift tells the truth

 Anchoring on a wreck?
 The current decides if your bait even gets near the fish.
-Wreck and bottom fishing in Miami isn’t about luck.
-It’s about reading the water, watching how your line lays, and knowing when to move.
+Wreck and bottom fishing in Miami is not about luck.
+It is about reading the water, watching how your line lays, and knowing when to move.
 The Gulf Stream carves out lanes where snapper, grouper, and kingfish wait for food to come to them.
-Miss the lane, and you’re fishing empty water.
+Miss the lane, and you are fishing empty water.
+Anglers who run out of Key Biscayne fishing grounds know this firsthand, with the deep blue pushing close to the channel.

 Adapting to the Current’s Mood